rodent

 Unusual Pet Behavior

 Pets have keen senses and can detect rodent activity before humans do.
-If your cat or dog seems unusually focused on a particular area, such as a cabinet, behind appliances, or under furniture, it may be worth investigating for signs of rodent presence don’t hesitate to seek help of professional rodent control Milton service.
+If your cat or dog seems unusually focused on a particular area, such as a cabinet, behind appliances, or under furniture, it may be worth investigating for signs of rodent presence.
+Don’t hesitate to seek the help of a professional rodent control service.

 Grease Marks and Footprints